CurtisSchneider1/mtgPriceAnalysis/README.md

 2. Install the required Python packages:
    pip install -r requirements.txt
 3. Run all notebooks in VS Code, Jupyter Notebook, JupyterLab.
+Run in this order: ...

 ### Example Output
 As of August 26, 2025 - cards on average from MTG's release year, 1993, still hold the most value by over 6 times the next popular year, 2022.

+What are the set trends that equal value?
+What sets, years, and card types hold the most value?

 ### Data Sources
 Magic: The Gathering
-- cards CSV file
+- cardsMagic CSV file
     * main data source
     * provided by mtgjson.com
-- cardPrices CSV file
+- pricesMagic CSV file
     * market data pricing source
     * provided by mtgjson.com
-- setDetails CSV file
+- setsMagic CSV file
     * showing set names, set codes, and release dates
     * sourced from mtgdecks.net/prices
 - setValueSorted CSV file